voltpop/vp-website/_pages/rates.markdown

 ## Billing

+Ad hoc invoices are generated and sent by email and are to be paid within 30 days.

-Invoices are generated and sent at the end of calendar each month, to be paid within 30 days.
+Contract invoices are generated and sent by email as specified in the agreement, to be paid within 30 days.

 ### Discounts